When you buy through links on our site, we may earn an affiliate commission. As an Amazon Associate I earn from qualifying purchases.

 These days, many visual effects are produced using computer animation.
 Artist and filmmaker Markus Rothkranz looks back at some low-budget practical effects he created in the 1980s and 1990s.
 The tricks include miniatures, multiplane backgrounds, mirrors, and set pieces made from everyday objects.

-How Early Movie Special Effects Work
+How Early Movie Special Effects Worked

-How Early Movie Special Effects Work
+How Early Movie Special Effects Worked

 Today, movie studios have powerful computers dedicated to creating visual effects.
 But in the early days of motion pictures, special effects had to be created practically, in-camera, or via editing.
 Film Riot looks back at classics like Metropolis and The Wizard of Oz to see how they pulled off their memorable illusions.